UNESCO suspends new programmes after U.S. funding cut

-PARIS The United Nations' cultural agency has suspended new programs in response to the U.S. decision to cut off funding after UNESCO granted the Palestinians membership, the agency said Thursday.
+PARIS The United Nations' cultural agency has temporarily suspended new programmes in response to the United States' decision to cut off funding after UNESCO granted the Palestinians membership, the agency said on Thursday.

-UNESCO Director General Irina Bokova told the UNESCO General Conference in Paris the U.S. cut had left a $65 million (41 million pound) hole in the agency's 2011 budget.
+UNESCO Director General Irina Bokova told the UNESCO General Conference in Paris the move was because of a $65 million (40 million pound) hole in the agency's 2011 budget created by the loss of U.S. funds.

-"We have to take radical steps and we have to take them now," Bokova told the conference in Paris Wednesday, according to the text of her speech made public Thursday.
+"We have to take radical steps and we have to take them now," Bokova told the conference in Paris on Wednesday, according to the text of her speech made public on Thursday.

-UNESCO, which promotes education and press freedom among other tasks, said it would put new commitments on hold between now and the end of December while it conducted a review of its activities to try and find savings.
+UNESCO, which promotes global education and press freedom, among other tasks, would conduct a review of its activities between now and the end of December, during which new commitments would be put on hold.

-A UNESCO spokesperson said priority programs would be maintained, and there were no plans for job losses at the organisation for the time being.
+A UNESCO spokesperson said priority programmes would be maintained, and there were no plans for job losses at the organisation for the time being.

 The United Nations Educational, Scientific and Cultural Organisation was plunged into financial chaos in October when Washington, which provides 22 percent of its funds, froze its contributions following the Palestinian vote.

-U.S. legislation prohibits funding for any U.N. agency that grants full membership to any group that is not internationally recognized as a state.
+U.S. legislation prohibits funding for any UN agency that grants full membership to any group that is not internationally recognised as a state.

-Bokova said that by reviewing its contractual commitments, personnel expenses and travel and communications costs, UNESCO could probably generate savings of up to $35 million for this year's budget.
+Bokova said that by reviewing its contractual commitments, staffing levels, travel expenses and communications costs, UNESCO could probably generate savings of up to $35 million for this year's budget.

 The agency would then use its $30 million working capital fund to cover the remainder of the $65 million shortfall, but that would leave its finances in a fragile state at the start of 2012.